taylorcaton/VG-Price-Checker/README.md

 # VG-Price-Checker

-This takes a list of games (text file) and creates a csv with all of their current prices.
+Takes a list of games from a text file and creates a csv with all of their current prices.

 ```bash
 npm install